 This guide is up-to-date as of Version 1.1.7 of Super Smash Bros. for Wii U and Nintendo 3DS.

 Section 1: Amiibo Overview / Pros & Cons

-Unfortunately, being average has its drawbacks.
+Unfortunately, being average does have its drawbacks.
 Many of Mario’s moves lack range, which leads to his attacks occasionally missing their target.
 Mario also suffers from poor recovery: while his double jump grants acceptable height, his up special, Super Jump Punch, does not.
 However, Mario’s most notable disadvantage is his notoriously flawed AI.
 Mario’s AI is difficult to work with due to its tendency to overuse its down smash and side special.
 These two moves are frustrating to consistently avoid and punish, and due to these quirks, many trainers cast Mario aside in favor of a more cooperative character.